-THE PAUSE PRINCIPLE: Step Back to Lead Forward argues that pausing to gain fresh perspective and transcend immediacies is the key to leadership excellence in today’s complex world that won’t slow down.
+THE PAUSE PRINCIPLE: Step Back to Lead Forward posits that pausing to gain fresh perspective and transcend immediacies is the key to leadership excellence in today’s complex, dynamic world.
 An antidote to our addiction to speed and transaction, pause is a conscious, intentional process of stepping back to reflect and deliberate, and then lead forward with greater clarity and impact.
 Rather than merely doing more, we must learn to pause and to do things differently in order to grow, achieve and innovate.
 In the book, Cashman provides the reader with real tools and practices to make pause a pragmatic practice of deep, reflective inquiry for focused problem-solving and for engendering creative insights.
 All of these practices lead to purposeful change, and contribution, an essential part of a leader’s everyday life.

 “In our fast-paced, achieve-more-now culture, the loss of pause potential is epidemic,” writes Cashman.
 “If leaders today do not step back, to stop momentum, to gain perspective, to transcend the immediacies of life, and to accelerate their leadership, we will continue to crash economically, personally and collectively.”

-Clip from training of Senior Korn Ferry Consultants to deliver Executive to Leader Institute at our five global ELI locations.
+Clip from training of Senior Korn Ferry Consultants to apply The Pause Principle while delivering the Executive to Leader Institute at our six global ELI locations.

 Cashman’s work centers around one simple truth: that fast thinking is the domain of management transaction, while slow thinking is the leadership domain of strategic, innovative transformation.
 He believes every leader is on a journey from being a transaction-focused manager to an authentic leader that inspires real change.
 At the core of this transformation is the ability to pause.
 But for most, slowing down to drive performance is counter to instinct, especially when they have been rewarded for speed and action.
 But stepping forward to act, particularly in complex situations, without first stepping back for information, clarity, and connection to what is most important can be disastrous.